News

 New 20-23 Concept unveiled

-The commitment comes as Nissan continues its investment programme in its European Design tools and R&D teams, both of which are marking historic anniversaries by advancing their cutting-edge work on future vehicles and technology.
+The commitment comes as Nissan continues its investment programme in its European R&D teams, both of which are marking historic anniversaries by advancing their cutting-edge work on future vehicles and technology.

 Earlier this week, on the banks of a canal outside Nissan Design Europe (NDE), Nissan unveiled the ‘Concept 20-23’, a sporty, urban EV concept celebrating the 20th anniversary of the studio opening in Paddington, London.